AI-Generated Code Needs Brakes, Not Accelerator

 AI has given us superhuman speed to create code, but we keep delivering mediocre projects.
 We’ve confused the ability to generate code with the ability to deliver value.

-We can generate 1000 lines in an hour, but validating whether they serve any purpose takes weeks.
-The bottleneck remains the same: knowing what to develop.
+We can generate 1000 lines in an hour, but validating whether they’re useful takes weeks.
+The bottleneck remains the same: knowing what the next increment is that brings us closer to our objectives.

 Extreme Programming (XP) was born in the 90s with a clear objective: prevent code from growing faster than our ability to validate it.
 That’s why XP insists on short cycles, constant testing, and continuous feedback.

-If we don’t put brakes on AI, it becomes an entropy-generating machine.
-It generates layers upon layers of unvalidated market logic, adds assumptions and architectural complexity that grows exponentially.
+If we don’t put brakes on AI, it becomes a waste-generating machine.
+It generates layers and layers of unvalidated logic in the market, adding assumptions and architectural complexity that grows exponentially.
 The result is fragile, tangled code that becomes increasingly expensive to modify.

-According to AI Copilot Code Quality, by GitClear (2025), the frequency of code blocks with 5+ duplicated lines multiplied by eight during 2024.
+According to AI Copilot Code Quality, by GitClear (2025), the frequency of code blocks with more than 5 duplicate lines multiplied by eight during 2024.

 We’re building houses of cards at the speed of light.